Constrained quantization for probability distributions: Quantization dimensions and quantization coefficients

 \subsection{Observations and Conclusions}

 \begin{enumerate}

-\item In unconstrained quantization, the elements in an optimal set are the conditional expectations in their own Voronoi regions.
-It is not true in constrained quantization, for example, for the probability measure $P$, defined in Corollary~\ref{cor1}, the optimal set of two-points is obtained as $\set{(\frac 18, \frac {1}{8}\sqrt 3), (\frac 38, \frac {3}{8}\sqrt 3)}$, and the set of conditional expectations of the Voronoi regions is $\set{(\frac 12, 0), (\frac 32, 0)}$, i.e., the two sets are different.
+\item In unconstrained quantization the elements in an optimal set, for a Borel probability measure $P$, are the conditional expectations in their own Voronoi regions.
+This fact is not true in constrained quantization, for example, for the probability measure $P$, defined in Corollary~\ref{cor1}, the optimal set of two-points is obtained as $\set{(\frac 18, \frac {1}{8}\sqrt 3), (\frac 38, \frac {3}{8}\sqrt 3)}$, and the set of conditional expectations of the Voronoi regions is $\set{(\frac 12, 0), (\frac 32, 0)}$, i.e., the two sets are different.

-\item In unconstrained quantization if the support of $P$ contains infinitely many elements, then an optimal set of $n$-points contains exactly $n$ elements.
-This is not true in constrained quantization.
-For example, from Subsection~\ref{subdia}, we see that if a Borel probability measure $P$ on $\D R^2$ has support the diameter of a circle and the constraint $S$ is the circle, then the optimal sets of $n$-points for all $n\geq 2$ always contain exactly two-elements although the support has infinitely many elements.
+\item In unconstrained quantization if the support of $P$ contains at least $n$ elements, then an optimal set of $n$-points contains exactly $n$ elements.
+This fact is not true in constrained quantization.
+For example, from Subsection~\ref{subdia}, we see that if a Borel probability measure $P$ on $\D R^2$ has support the diameter of a circle and the constraint $S$ is the circle, then the optimal sets of $n$-points containing exactly $n$ elements exist only for $n=1$ and $n=2$, and they do not exist for any $n\geq 3$, though the support has infinitely many elements.

-\item In unconstrained quantization, the quantization dimension for an absolutely continuous probability measure exists and equals the Euclidean dimension of the support of $P$.
+\item In unconstrained quantization, the quantization dimension of an absolutely continuous probability measure exists and equals the Euclidean dimension of the support of $P$.
 This fact is not true in constrained quantization, as can be seen from the expressions \eqref{eq59}, \eqref{eq60}, and \eqref{eq601}.
-Each of the probability measures has support the closed interval $[0, 2]$ on a line, but the quantization dimensions are different, i.e., the quantization dimension in constrained quantization depends on the constraint $S$ that occurs in the definition of constrained quantization.
-The quantization dimension, in the case of unconstrained quantization, if it exists, measures the speed at which the specified measure of the error goes to zero as $n$ tends to infinity, on the other hand, in the case of constrained quantization, if it exists, measures the speed at which the specified measure of the error converges as $n$ tends to infinity.
+Each of the probability measures has support the closed interval $[0, 2]$ on a line, but the quantization dimensions are different, i.e., the quantization dimension in constrained quantization depends on the constraint $S$ that occurs in the definition of constrained quantization error.
+The quantization dimension, in the case of unconstrained quantization, if it exists, measures the speed how fast the specified measure of the error goes to zero as $n$ tends to infinity, on the other hand, in the case of constrained quantization, if it exists, measures the speed how fast the specified measure of the error converges as $n$ tends to infinity.